Worldline Review

 10 questions about Worldline

 Yes, but very selectively.
 Worldline exited €130M of high-risk merchant revenue in 2023-2024 and the post-June 2025 compliance posture has further tightened underwriting.
-UKGC- or MGA-licensed operators with €5M+ annual processing and clean chargeback history have a path.
-Curacao or Anjouan-licensed operators, crypto casinos, and new iGaming startups will mostly be rejected at compliance review.
-If iGaming is your business, Nuvei, Solidgate, Paysafe and AstroPay are all better starting points.
+UKGC- or MGA-licensed operators with €5M+ annual processing and clean chargeback history have a path, while Curacao or Anjouan-licensed operators, crypto casinos and new iGaming startups will mostly be rejected at compliance review.
+If iGaming is your business, Nuvei, Paysafe and AstroPay are all better starting points.

 Two modes.
-IC++ (Interchange Plus Plus): you pay the interchange fee set by Visa/Mastercard, plus the scheme network fee, plus a negotiated Worldline markup — exposed transparently per transaction.
+IC++ (Interchange Plus Plus): you pay the interchange fee set by Visa/Mastercard, plus the scheme network fee, plus a negotiated Worldline markup, exposed transparently per transaction.
 Blended: a flat percentage covering all three components, fixed against card-mix changes.
-Realistic European card range is 1.0-2.5% on IC++ for consumer cards; 1.5-2.9% on Blended.
+The realistic European card range is 1.0-2.5% on IC++ for consumer cards and 1.5-2.9% on Blended.
 FX markup 1-2.5%.
-Worldline publishes indicative scheme fee schedules per country (UK, Germany, France, Austria, Switzerland), which is unusually transparent — most enterprise PSPs don't.
+Worldline publishes indicative scheme fee schedules per country (UK, Germany, France, Austria, Switzerland), which is unusually transparent, since most enterprise PSPs don't.
 Final rates depend entirely on volume and risk profile.

-Onboarding 4-8 weeks for mainstream merchants — longer for anything risk-adjacent post-2025 compliance overhaul.
+Onboarding is 4-8 weeks for mainstream merchants and longer for anything risk-adjacent after the 2025 compliance overhaul.
 Technical integration adds 3-6 weeks depending on complexity.
-Two main developer platforms: Worldline Direct (post-Ingenico unified European acquiring API) and Worldline Connect (legacy global cross-border API).
-Open-source SDKs in Java, .NET, PHP, Python, Ruby, Node.js, Go.
-Hosted Checkout Page minimizes PCI scope; Server-to-Server gives full control.
+Two main developer platforms: Worldline Direct (the post-Ingenico unified European acquiring API) and Worldline Connect (the legacy global cross-border API).
+Open-source SDKs in Java, .NET, PHP, Python, Ruby, Node.js and Go.
+The Hosted Checkout Page minimizes PCI scope, while Server-to-Server gives full control.
 Documentation is functional but lacks Stripe/Adyen polish.

-170 countries.
-The European footprint is best-in-class — local card acquiring in France, Germany, UK, Switzerland, Spain, Italy, Benelux, Nordics, Austria, Central/Eastern Europe.
+170 countries today, but the footprint is narrowing.
+The European depth is the real strength, with local card acquiring in France, Germany, the UK, Switzerland, Spain, Italy, Benelux, the Nordics, Austria and Central/Eastern Europe.
 Bank Transfer by Worldline (A2A) launched in 9 European markets during 2025 with Eastern Europe rollout planned for end of 2026.
-Australia/NZ via the ANZ Worldline joint venture.
-ASEAN via Singapore MAS Major Payment Institution license.
-North America through the Bambora legacy book.
-LATAM and Africa coverage exists but is thin compared to dLocal, EBANX or AstroPay.
+Australia/NZ via the ANZ Worldline joint venture is being unwound, with ANZ Bank buying back Worldline's 51% stake for A$89M, expected to close H2 fiscal 2026.
+ASEAN runs via the Singapore MAS Major Payment Institution license.
+North America was retired in March 2026 when Bambora North America was sold to Shift4.
+LATAM and Africa coverage was always thin and is now thinner.

-Yes, but only as bank/PSP settlement infrastructure — not as a player-facing payment method.
-Through the Circle Payments Network (CPN) Managed Payments partnership announced in 2025, Worldline customers can settle in USDC without holding crypto themselves.
-Useful for treasury optimization on cross-border flows.
-Worldline is also piloting Digital Euro.
-There are no on-ramp, no player-facing crypto deposits, no support for BTC/ETH/USDT player payments.
-For crypto casino operators, BitPay, CoinsPaid, NOWPayments and Triple-A are the relevant providers.
+Yes, but only as bank/PSP settlement infrastructure rather than as a player-facing payment method.
+Through the Circle Payments Network (CPN) Managed Payments partnership launched April 2026, Worldline customers can settle in USDC without holding crypto themselves, which is useful for treasury optimization on cross-border flows, and Worldline is also piloting the Digital Euro.
+There is no on-ramp, no player-facing crypto deposits and no support for BTC/ETH/USDT player payments.
+For crypto casino operators, BitPay, CoinsPaid and NOWPayments are the relevant providers.

 Both are pan-European card acquirers serving large enterprise.
-Adyen is younger (founded 2006), more product-focused, has a cleaner unified platform, and runs better fraud tooling (RevenueProtect).
-Adyen also has a stronger compliance reputation right now — Worldline's 2025 scandal damaged that side of the comparison badly.
+Adyen is younger (founded 2006), more product-focused, has a cleaner unified platform and runs better fraud tooling (RevenueProtect).
+Adyen also has a stronger compliance reputation right now, since Worldline's 2025 scandal damaged that side of the comparison badly.
 Worldline has wider European bank-channel relationships (especially France, Germany, Switzerland), more APMs in Eastern Europe, and the Saferpay/Bambora subsidiary brands for specific markets.
-For pure global enterprise card processing, Adyen is the safer choice.
-For deep multi-country European acquiring with bank relationships that matter, Worldline still competes.
+For pure global enterprise card processing, Adyen is the safer choice; for deep multi-country European acquiring with bank relationships that matter, Worldline still competes.

 Saferpay is a Switzerland-headquartered checkout product Worldline picked up in the 2018 SIX Payment Services acquisition.
-It's a hosted/embedded payment page tightly integrated with Swiss acquirers (legacy UBS, Credit Suisse, PostFinance relationships) and well-supported for Twint — Switzerland's dominant mobile wallet (~5M users).
+It is a hosted/embedded payment page tightly integrated with Swiss acquirers (legacy UBS, Credit Suisse, PostFinance relationships) and well-supported for Twint, Switzerland's dominant mobile wallet (~5M users).
 For Swiss merchants or DACH-region operators where Twint adoption matters, Saferpay is often the path of least resistance.
-It's branded separately from core Worldline but pricing and contracting flow through the same parent.
+It is branded separately from core Worldline, but pricing and contracting flow through the same parent.

 Our Verdict: Should You Use Worldline?